• Skip to primary navigation

 US Customary - Metric

-• 6 slices thick-cut bacon chopped 12-to ¼-inch
+• 6 slices thick-cut bacon cut into ¼- to ½-inch pieces

-• 1 medium red onion sliced thinly, from stem to blossom end.
+• 1 medium red onion sliced thinly, from stem to blossom end

 • ⅓ cup sugar